 Lung Mo is the biggest temple on Peng Chau Island It’s beautifully perched beachside with an unobstructed view of the ocean and surrounding islands.
 The charming temple is dedicated to the Dragon Mother (no, not that Mother of Dragons), a touch of the dragon’s belly is thought to bring good luck.
 In contrast, Seven Sisters Temple aids young couples looking to start families and is more rustic.
 It’s grounded worn exterior highlights just how long these temples have stood, something that is lost among others.

 Love bike rides?
-Check out the Tai Wai bike trail
+Check out the scenic cycling routes in Hong Kong.

 If you’re looking for things to do in Peng Chau, then you simply can’t miss a hike up Finger Hill.
 The hike itself is family-friendly and relatively easy for all levels of hiker.
 Finger Hill is well-signposted and is only a brisk 45-minute-walk through forest paths to a scenic seating area with views of Disneyland and Tsing Ma Bridge.
 We found ourselves frantically waving towels to warn off any bugs, so we’d advise strongly to bring mosquito repellent.